mnieber/mnieber.github.io/_posts/2020-26-05-inserting-facets-into-react-components.markdown

 Notes:

-1. By default, the lifetime of the container is determined by the lifetime of the `CtrProvider` component.
-    In some case though you may want to keep the container alive and reuse it the next time when the `CtrProvider` is mounted again.
-In that case, the parent component should set the `ctrKey` of the `CtrProvider`.

-2. The `CtrProvider` uses a `NestedDefaultPropsProvider` to provide the default properties to its children.
+1. The `CtrProvider` uses a `NestedDefaultPropsProvider` to provide the default properties to its children.
 This means that when you nest `CtrProvider` instances, then their default properties will be merged.

 In the example below, CtrProvider is used to provide a TodoListCtr instance: